 A Natural Bubble Gum Ice Cream

 Cooking with Shanti was so much fun.
-She is a wealthy of information when it comes to superfoods and the benefits of raw vegan ingredients.
+She is a wealth of information when it comes to superfoods and the benefits of raw vegan ingredients.

 She loves creating artificial flavors using natural ingredients.